ammrat13/rpi-zero-memory-hierarchy/README.md

 to make a graph similar to Figure 2.33 in [Hennessy and Patterson][3].

 ## Output
+The `l2.csv` file shows the data with the L2 cache enabled, and the `nol2.csv` file shows the data with it disabled.

 * `arr_size`: The size of the test array in bytes
 * `arr_stride`: How many bytes consecutive reads were spaced apart by
 * `step_count`: How much data was moved in multiples of 256 MiB